cchitsiang/awesome-stars/README.md

 - [greatfrontend/awesome-front-end-system-design](https://github.com/greatfrontend/awesome-front-end-system-design) - Curated front end system design resources for interviews and learning
 - [aishwaryanr/awesome-generative-ai-guide](https://github.com/aishwaryanr/awesome-generative-ai-guide) - A one stop repository for generative AI research updates, interview resources, notebooks and much more!
 - [aliesbelik/load-testing-toolkit](https://github.com/aliesbelik/load-testing-toolkit) - Collection of open-source tools for debugging, benchmarking, load and stress testing your code or services.
-- [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - A resource to help busy software engineers become good at system design 👇
+- [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - Newsletter to help busy software engineers become good at system design 👇
 - [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version
 - [ExpLangcn/NucleiTP](https://github.com/ExpLangcn/NucleiTP) - 自动整合全网Nuclei的漏洞POC，实时同步更新最新POC！
 - [jordan-cutler/path-to-senior-engineer-handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) - All the resources you need to get to Senior Engineer and beyond